 WordPress Classic Editor

-No matter which one you are using here is how to find and click the “Link” button to add your affiliate link.
+No matter which one you use, here is how to find and click the “Link” button to add your affiliate link.

 For WordPress Classic Text Editor, this is where you click the “Link” button to add your affiliate link.